JLAM-17/plaude-challenge/README.md

-# 🤖 Plaude Challenge: When AI Needs Adult Supervision
+# 🎅 Plaude Challenge: Santa's HR Department

-> An AI agent that knows when to ask for help.
-Like a teenager with a credit card, but actually responsible.
+> An AI agent that makes kids pitch their Christmas wishes to Santa like they're on Shark Tank.

 ## What's This?

-An AI customer service agent that's smart enough to know when it's in over its head.
-Built with Next.js, Claude, and a healthy dose of "maybe I should ask a human first."

-**The Magic**: The agent handles routine stuff on its own, but when things get spicy (refunds over $50, account deletions, suspicious requests), it taps a human on the shoulder via Slack.
-Think of it as AI with training wheels, except the training wheels are actually good judgment.
+Santa got tired of boring gift requests, so he hired an AI assistant to filter out the uncreative stuff.
+Built with Next.js, Claude, and the crushing realization that even magical elves need approval workflows.

+**The Magic**: You tell the agent what you want for Christmas.
+The agent forwards it to Santa via Slack.
+Santa judges your creativity like Gordon Ramsay judges a soggy Wellington.
+If you're creative enough, you get your gift (when Juan Luis gets hired).
+If not, back to the drawing board, kid.

+Think of it as: *Your Letter to Santa, Now With More Bureaucracy™*

 ## Stack (The Fancy Stuff)